Cardiovascular Disease Comorbidities, Genetics, Epidemiology (CVD-CGE)

 • Mid-year meeting reviewing overall progress including SRP progress, mentee presentation, and grant review process

-• 2-3 day Annual Workshop-Conference with all PRIDE sites and NHLBI staff in the Washington, DC area
+• 2-3 day Annual Workshop-Conference with all PRIME sites and NHLBI staff in the Washington, DC area

 Component 3